 I was disappointed in the general aspect of the Coleoptera.
-The number of minute and obscurely-coloured beetles is exceedingly great.1 The cabinets of Europe can, as yet, boast only of the larger species from tropical climates.
-It is sufficient to disturb the composure of an entomologist's mind, to look forward to the future dimensions of a complete catalogue.
+The number of minute and obscurely-colored beetles is exceedingly great.1 The cabinets of Europe can, as yet, boast only of the larger species from tropical climates.
+It is sufficient to disturb the composure of an entomologist's mind. to look forward to the future dimensions of a complete catalogue.
 The carnivorous beetles, or Carabidæ, appear in extremely few numbers within the tropics: this is the more remarkable when compared to the case of the carnivorous quadrupeds, which are so abundant in hot countries.
 I was struck with this observation both on entering Brazil, and when I saw the many elegant and active forms of the Harpalidæ reappearing on the temperate plains of La Plata.
 Do the very numerous spiders and rapacious Hymenoptera supply the place of the carnivorous beetles?
-The carrion-feeders and Brachelytra are very uncommon; on the other hand, the Rhyncophora and Chrysomelidæ, all of which depend on the vegetable world for subsistence, are present in astonishing numbers.
+The carrion-feeders and Brachelytera are very uncommon; on the other hand, the Rhyncophora and Chrysomelidæ, all of which depend on the vegetable world for subsistence, are present in astonishing numbers.
 I do not here refer to the number of different species, but to that of the individual insects; for on this it is that the most striking character in the entomology of different countries depends.
-The orders Orthoptera and Hemiptera are particularly numerous; as likewise is the stinging division of the Hymenoptera; the bees, perhaps, being excepted.
-A person, on first entering a tropical means of its making its noise.
-He says, "It is remarkable for having a sort of drum at the base of the fore wings, between the costal nervure and the subcostal.
-These two nervures, moreover, have a peculiar screw-like diaphragm or vessel in the interior."
-I find in Langsdorff's travels (in the years 1803-7, p.
-74) it is said, that in the island of St. Catherine's on the coast of Brazil, a butterfly called Februa Hoffmanseggi makes a noise, when flying away, like a rattle.
+The orders Orthoptera and Hemiptera are particularly numerous; as likewise is the stinging division of the Hymenoptera; the bees, perhaps, being ex-A person, on first entering a tropical forest, is

-1 I may mention, as a common instance of one day's (June 23rd) collecting, when I was not attending particularly to the Coleoptera, that I caught sixty-eight species of that order.
-Among these, there were only two of the Carabidæ, four Brachelytra, fifteen Rhyncophora, and fourteen of the Chrysomelidæ.
-Thirty-seven species of Arachnidæ, which I brought home, will be sufficient to prove that I was not paying overmuch attention to the generally favoured order of Coleoptera.
+I may mention, as a common instance of one day's (June 23d) collecting, when I was not attending particularly to the Coleoptera, that I caught sixty-eight species of that order.
+Among these there were only two of the Carabidæ, four Brachelytra, fifteen Rhyncophora, and fourteen of the Chrysomelidæ.
+Thirty-seven species of Arachnidæ, which I brought home, will be sufficient to prove that I was not paying overmuch attention to the generally favored order of Coleoptera.

-forest, is astonished at the labours of the ants: well-beaten paths branch off in every direction, on which an army of neverfailing foragers may be seen, some going forth, and others returning, burdened with pieces of green leaf, often larger than their own bodies.
+astonished at the labors of the ants: well-beaten paths branch off in every direction, on which an army of never-failing foragers may be seen, some going forth, and others returning, burdened with pieces of green leaf, often larger than their own bodies.

-A small dark-coloured ant sometimes migrates in countless numbers.
+A small dark-colored ant sometimes migrates in countless numbers.
 One day, at Bahia, my attention was drawn by observing many spiders, cockroaches, and other insects, and some lizards, rushing in the greatest agitation across a bare piece of ground.
-A little way behind, every stalk and leaf was blackened by a small ant.
+A little way behind every stalk and leaf was blackened by a small ant.
 The swarm having crossed the bare space, divided itself, and descended an old wall.
-By this means many insects were fairly enclosed; and the efforts which the poor little creatures made to extricate themselves from such a death were wonderful.
+By this means many insects were fairly inclosed; and the efforts which the poor little creatures made to extricate themselves from such a death were wonderful.
 When the ants came to the road they changed their course, and in narrow files reascended the wall.
 Having placed a small stone so as to intercept one of the lines, the whole body attacked it, and then immediately retired.
-Shortly afterwards another body came to the charge, and again having failed to make any impression, this line of march was entirely given up.
-By going an inch round, the file might have avoided the stone, and this doubtless would have happened, if it had been originally there: but having been attacked, the lion-hearted little warriors scorned the idea of yielding.
+Shortly afterward another body came to the charge, and again having failed to make any impression, this line of march was entirely given up.
+By going an inch round, the file might have avoided the stone, and this doubtless would have happened if it had been originally there: but having been attacked, the lion-hearted little warriors scorned the idea of yielding.